Uploading a package to a PPA

 Important: Although Launchpad will attempt to build the package, it may not be able to meet all of the dependencies of a source created for another a distribution.

 Important: Version numbers must be unique.
 This has implications if you want to provide packages for multiple Ubuntu series at once:

 If your package can be used on different versions of Ubuntu without being recompiled you can copy the existing binaries from the older series to the new series; see Copying packages.

-If your package does need to be recompiled to support multiple Ubuntu series, then you should add a suffix of the series name to the version number.
-So a package for the Intrepid Ibex could be named myapp_1.0-2~ppa1~intrepid1 and for the Hardy Heron myapp_1.0-2~ppa1~hardy1.
+If your package does need to be recompiled to support multiple Ubuntu series, then you should add a suffix of the series version to the version number.
+So a package for Ubuntu 17.04 could be named myapp_1.0-2~ppa1~ubuntu17.04.1 and for Ubuntu 16.04 myapp_1.0-2~ppa1~ubuntu16.04.1.
+(The exact spelling of the suffix is not very important, but it should be based on the series version rather than the series name, since series names aren't guaranteed to sort lexicographically.)
 If you need to release an updated package, increment the ~ppan suffix.
-Specifying the version name here doesn't change the series that you are targetting; this must still be set correctly as described in the Ubuntu packaging guide's section on the changelog file.
+Specifying the series version here doesn't change the series that you are targetting; this must still be set correctly as described in the Ubuntu packaging guide's section on the changelog file.

 If there's a problem with your source package, or its upload, Launchpad will give you an error.
 Find out more about what the upload errors mean.

 You can also read how to delete packages from a PPA.